Port forwarding for Windows using PuTTY

 as shown in the screenshot below (this screenshot is actually from a different computer which is exhibiting this issue):

-- Note that on this particular computer, it is requesting an authentication token be entered as part of the URL and invites the user to cut and paste one of two URLs: if you do this, do remember to change the suggested port 8889 to port 8888 since you are using port translation to access this URL.
+- Note that on this particular computer, it is requesting an authentication token be entered as part of the URL and invites the user to copy and paste one of two URLs: if you do this, do remember to change the port 8889 shown on the remote system's screen to port 8888 since you will be using port translation to access this URL.
+(You will be accessing localhost:8888 on your Windows system which PuTTY will translate over the ssh link to arrive at 127.0.0.1:8889 on the remote system).

 - Finally, the screenshot below shows the result of starting a browser on the Windows system (Firefox in my case) to access the URL:

-- What is happening is SSH has created a tunnel in parallel to the incoming connection on port 10022 which connects port 8889 on cfm-ic1 to port 8888 on the Windows system.
-Also, as you can see in some of the screenshots, I have previously saved my session as 'cfm-ic1_tunnel' which avoids typing in all these settings every time I connect.
+- What is happening is SSH has created a tunnel in parallel to the existing connection on port 10022 which connects port 8889 on cfm-ic1 to port 8888 on the Windows system; you can still use the port 10022 link at the same time as the new port 8888 <--> 8889 link.
+Also, as you can see in some of the earlier screenshots, I have previously saved my session in PuTTY as 'cfm-ic1_tunnel' which avoids typing in all these settings every time I connect.
 This is optional, of course.

 Research Computing Manager,